ritaturk/xenko-docs/GUIDELINES.md

 We recommend active voice because it is more readable.
 Passive voice can be more difficult to read.

-##  <a name="SimpleVocabulary"> Simple Vocabulary
+##  <a name="SimpleVocabulary"> Simple Vocabulary </a>

 Keep in mind that Xenko users are not all native English speaker when you write your articles.
 Your audience is international and they probably don't have the vocabulary you have.

 As a general rule try to *target a 5th grade reading level" when you write.

-#  <a name="PagesContent"> Pages Content
+#  <a name="PagesContent"> Pages Content </a>

-This documentation is composed of different types of pages.
+Xenko documentation is composed of different types of pages.
 The expected content and layout of the page directly depends on the type.
 Before writing your article, start by identifying the type of page you are targeting, then follow the below templates for content and layout.

 In addition to content and layout guidelines based on the type of page, we finish this section with a few generic recommendations for the content.

-##  <a name="GettingStarted"> Getting Started Pages
+##  <a name="GettingStarted"> Getting Started Pages </a>

-Getting Started articles aim at guiding new Xenko user in its first steps.
+Getting Started articles aim at guiding new Xenko users in their first steps.
 Pages should cover only basic and essential topics and don't need to explain concepts in depth.
 Only one subject should be covered per page.

 Pages targeting any kind of audience should be inserted directly under the Getting Started root page.